Dr. Mary Jane McCallum, Principal Investigator

 Dr. Scott de Groot, Project Coordinator

 Scott de Groot recently completed his PhD in history at Queen’s University.
-His thesis explores the transnational, intellectual, and communications history of gay liberation activism across the Anglo-American world.
-Supported by the University of Manitoba Institute for the Humanities, Scott’s next major research project examines the historical and geographic origins of Two-Spirit as an Indigenous modality of gender and sexual diversity.
+His dissertation and book manuscript explore the transnational, intellectual, and communications history of gay liberation activism.
+Supported by the the Riley Postdoctoral Fellowship in Canadian History, Scott is currently examining the historical origins of Two-Spirit as a concept, identity, and political project.
 He has considerable experience with oral history research, and has taught courses in Canadian history and the history of sexuality at Queen’s University and the University of Manitoba.

 Dr. Kathi Avery Kinew, Co-Investigator

 Kathi Avery Kinew, M.S.W., Ph.D., is a citizen of the Ojibways of Onigaming First Nation, Treaty #3, and has worked with and for First Nations and their organizations in Manitoba and Ontario for more than 40 years.
 She is the Manager, Research & Social Development Initiatives, at Nanaadawewigamig, First Nations Health and Social Secretariat, established by the Assembly of Manitoba Chiefs in 2014.
 Since 1996, Kathi has taught Native Studies as a sessional instructor at the University of Manitoba.